cloudposse/terraform-aws-components/modules/datadog-logs-archive/README.md

 Both buckets support object lock, with overridable defaults of COMPLIANCE mode with a duration of 7 days.

+### KMS Encryption

+By default, this component creates a KMS key and configures the CloudTrail to use it for log encryption.
+This ensures compliance with security policies that require SSE-KMS encryption for CloudTrail logs.
+The KMS key policy allows:
+- The account root to manage the key
+- CloudTrail service to encrypt logs

+You can customize KMS encryption behavior with the following variables:
+- `enable_kms_encryption` - Enable/disable KMS encryption (default: `true`)
+- `create_kms_key` - Create a new KMS key (default: `true`)
+- `kms_key_arn` - Use an existing KMS key instead of creating a new one (default: `null`)

 ## Prerequisites

 - Datadog integration set up in target environment